lambdaclass/zksync_era_precompiles/README.md

 - `ecAdd` is optimized with finite field arithmetic in Montgomery form and optimized modular inverse with a modification of the binary extended Euclidean algorithm that skips the Montgomery reduction step for inverting.
 There is not much more room for optimizations, maybe we could think of Montgomery squaring (SOS) to improve the finite field squaring. *This precompile has been audited a first time and it is currently being audited a second time (after the fixes).*
 - `ecMul` is optimized with finite field arithmetic in Montgomery form, optimized modular inverse with a modification of the binary extended Euclidean algorithm that skips the Montgomery reduction step for inverting, and the elliptic curve point arithmetic is being done in homogeneous projective coordinates.
 There are some other possible optimizations to implement, one is the one discussed in the Slack channel (endomorphism: GLV or wGLV), the [windowed method](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Windowed_method), the [sliding-window method](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Sliding-window_method), [wNAF (windowed non-adjacent form)](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#w-ary_non-adjacent_form_(wNAF)_method) to improve the elliptic curve point arithmetic, and Montgomery squaring (SOS) to improve the finite field squaring, Jacobian projective coordinates (this would have similar performance and gas costs as working with the homogeneous projective coordinates but it would be free to add it since we need this representation for `ecPairing`). *This precompile has been audited a first time and it is currently being audited a second time (after the fixes).*
-- `modexp` status: is soon to be finished using Big Unsigned Int arithmetic. *This precompile has been audited a first time and it is currently being audited a second time (after the fixes).*
+- `modexp` status: is soon to be finished using Big Unsigned Int arithmetic.
 - `ecPairing`:
     We have based our algorithm implementation primarily on the guidelines presented in the paper ["High-Speed Software Implementation of the Optimal Ate Pairing over Barreto–Naehrig Curves"](https://eprint.iacr.org/2010/354.pdf) .
 This implementation includes the utilization of Tower Extension Field Arithmetic and the Frobenius Operator.